 Social media includes work related and personal pages on social networks such as Facebook, LinkedIn and Twitter.

-A person is responsible for content on their social networking pages even if they were not responsible for the initial publication of the information or testimonial.
+A person is responsible for content on their social networking pages and for comments made on social networking pages over which they have the ability to remove or edit comments, even if they were not responsible for the initial publication of the information or testimonial.
 This is because a person responsible for a social networking account accepts responsibility for any comment published on it, once alerted to the comment.
-Practitioners with social networking accounts should carefully review content regularly to make sure that all material complies with their obligations under the National Law.
+Practitioners with social networking accounts should carefully review content regularly to make sure that all material complies with their obligations under the National Law and ensure that they respond to any offending material within 7 days or such other reasonable period of time.

 These guidelines should be read in conjunction with the Social media policy, to be published on National Boards’ websites.